top of page

 • Investments in place-based strategies like Family Resource Centers to address the well-being of families and children.

-NON-PROFIT SUSTAINABILITY
+NON-PROFIT SUSTAINABILITY & PARTNERSHIP

 Now more than ever, it is clear the critical role of nonprofits to help solve society’s most pressing challenges.
 Social and human service organizations like Children & Families First are invaluable partners with government to respond not only to emergencies but also everyday community needs.
 As an essential service organization, we envision the financial stability of high-quality nonprofit organizations to be a fundamental ingredient for our communities.
 To do this, we advocate to: